Skip to main content

 What do I need to test for on a saltwater reef tank?

 Beyond the freshwater basics (pH, ammonia, nitrite, nitrate) a reef needs alkalinity, calcium and magnesium — the parameters corals use to build their skeletons.
-A freshwater or pond test kit won't cover those, so you want a dedicated reef/saltwater kit.
-Bring a water sample in and we'll test it for you anytime.
+A freshwater or pond test kit won't cover those, so you want a dedicated reef/saltwater kit — we carry API and Salifert kits, so ask us to match a set to your tank.

 How often do I change the filter sock?